 3. The parent or guardian should then be added as an additional party to the contract in the party clauses section at the start of the template.
 In their party clause, define them as either “the Parent” or “the Guardian”, as applicable, and as used in the new clause noted above.
 Also add an additional signature clause at the end of the template for the parent or guardian to sign – so they might sign it twice – once for the child, if the child is too young physically to sign, and once for themselves.
 Follow the wording of the other signature clauses in the template, so it is signed correctly as a contract or deed as appropriate.

 It is as simple as that.
-Using this guide, you can adapt any of our templates to work in situations where one of the parties is a minor.
+Using this method, you can adapt any of our templates to work in situations where one of the parties is a minor.
 Effectively the parent or guardian signing for the child would already have decided that it is in the child’s interests to enter into the contract or deed, so it should also be fair for the parent or guardian to guarantee the child’s obligations.